-This pseudo-pointer is similar to the $\mathbb R$ pseudo-pointer, but more suitable for functions that are not recursively defined and therefore don't need to call themselves.
-The difference between $\mathbb H$ and $\mathbb R$ is that the latter applies the function to a job containing the function itself along with the argument, whereas $\mathbb H$ applies it just to the argument.
-Although $\mathbb H$ seems a simpler operation, its virtual machine code is more complicated because it is less frequently used and not directly supported.
+This pseudo-pointer is similar to the R pseudo-pointer, but more suitable for functions that are not recursively defined and therefore don't need to call themselves.
+The difference between H and R is that the latter applies the function to a job containing the function itself along with the argument, whereas H applies it just to the argument.
+Although H seems a simpler operation, its virtual machine code is more complicated because it is less frequently used and not directly supported.

 O - composition Functional composition is the operation of using the output from one function as the input to another.
 The composition pseudo-pointer takes two subexpressions representing functions or pointers and feeds the output from the second one into the first one.
-That is to say, an expression of the form $\tilde{k} f g O$ applied to an argument x is equivalent to $\tilde{k} f (\tilde{k} g (x))$.
+That is to say, an expression of the form $\tilde{a}fg \circ$ applied to an argument x is equivalent to $\tilde{a}f(\tilde{a}g(x))$.